khaled-rahman/BatchTree/README.md

 ```
 Some helpful links for installation can be found at [GCC](https://gcc.gnu.org/install/), [OpenMP](https://clang-omp.github.io) and [Environment Setup](http://heather.cs.ucdavis.edu/~matloff/158/ToolsInstructions.html#compile_openmp).

-## Compile BatchLayout
+## Compile BatchPrEd
-To compile BatchLayout type the following command on terminal:
+To compile BatchPrEd type the following command on terminal:
 ```
 $ make clean
 $ make
 ```
 This will generate an executible file in bin folder.

-## Run BatchLayout from command line
+## Run BatchPrEd from command line

 Input file must be in matrix market format ([check here for details about .mtx file](https://math.nist.gov/MatrixMarket/formats.html)).
 A lot of datasets can be found at [suitesparse website](https://sparse.tamu.edu).
 We provide few example input files in datasets/input directory.
-To run BatchLayout, use the following command:
+To run BatchPrEd, use the following command:
 ```
 $ ./bin/BatchPrEd -input ./datasets/input/sf_ba6000.mtx -output ./datasets/output/ -iter 10 -batch 256 -threads 32 -algo 2
 ```